Rowan-Sherif-Mohamed/Rowan-Sherif-Mohamed/README.md

 <p>
   <strong>
-🎓 Graduate with Bachelor degree in computer science from The Arab Academy For Science, Technology & Maritime Transport
+🎓 Graduate with Bachelor degree in computer science from The Arab Academy For Science, Technology & Maritime Transport in Egypt | Mobile App & Full stack .NET Developer
   </strong>
 </p>